bu-ist/coding-standards/css-and-sass/README.md

 <a name="sass"></a>
 ## Sass

+* Do not include underscores or file extensions when importing SASS partials `@import "burf-theme";`
 * Always place `@extend` statements on the first line of a declaration block.
 * Group `@include` statements at the top of a declaration block after any `@extend` statements except for `@include breakpoint`, which you should put after your base (mobile) styles.
 * Don't nest declaration blocks.
 It makes code hard to read on complex projects and often results unecessarily specific selectors.